 The city has a literacy rate of almost 98%.

-The primary religion in the city is Roman Catholic, of which 92.5% identify, followed by Protestant, no identified religion, and other religions.
+The primary religion in the city is Roman Catholic, of which 92.5% identify, followed by Protestant, no recognized religion, and other faiths.

-Guadalajara was actually located in five different places before it was established at its current site.
+Guadalajara was located in five different places before it was established at its current site.
 The city was officially settled in 1532 before relocating the next year.
 Four years later, it was moved again.
-After an attack during the Mixton War, the city was once against moved.
+After an attack during the Mixton War, the city was moved again.
 The city was then moved following this to the site known as Atemajack, where it is currently located today.
 The city became an evangelical center during the 1500s after the construction of its cathedral.

 In the late 1700s, the University of Guadalajara was built and the Hospital de Belen was also opened.
 The hospital only closed in 2016.

-Agriculture and goods including textiles were Guadalajara’s main industries.
-Industry expanded during the 19th century.
+Agriculture and goods including textiles were Guadalajara’s main industries until the industry expanded during the 19th century.
 Rail lines were constructed that connected the city to the Pacific coast and the United States.
 During this time, the city began increasing its exports.
-This was a large period of growth for the city, but it wasn’t done growing just yet.
+This was a substantial period of growth for the city, but it wasn’t done growing just yet.

 Today, the city still boasts a large population, the largest in Jalisco.
 It has one of the largest economies in Mexico and performs well in the commerce, services, and manufacturing industries.
 It has also been designated as one of the “Cities of the Future” because of its economic potential.